Mistaken Identities: 2

 Your predecessors have been very creative with your ancestors.

 These are common errors found in family trees and popular sites.

-It’s a recipe for genealogical disaster!
-Two men named John born within a 2-year span.
+Found in a few Tangled Family Trees: Two men named John born within a 2-year span.
 One in Halifax, VA and the other in Halifax, NC.
 One marries Anna and the other Betty Ann.
-All leading to a case of mixed up spouses on tangled family trees.
+All leading to a case of mixed up spouses.

 John Guthrey c1759 Cumberland, VA – 1833 Halifax, VA

 This man married Elizabeth ‘Betty’ Ann Allen on 25 May 1785 in Cumberland County, VA.
 Marriage bond surety was provided by William Guthrie.

 After their marriage, this couple moved to Halifax County, Virginia where they remained.

 John Guthrie c1757 Hanover, VA – died 1821 Buncombe, NC